Florida Living Trust Lawyers Serving Palm Beach, St. Lucie and Martin Counties

 The Living Trust is a popular estate planning tool in Florida.
+Our Florida estate planning lawyers can help you determine if a Living Trust is advantageous for your circumstances.
 Potential benefits include:

 Unlike a will, which is a death instrument only, the Living Trust also protects you while you're alive by allowing you to appoint someone to handle your business affairs in the event you become incapacitated.
 This minimizes the chances of guardianship and court involvement in your personal affairs.